degawa/dictos/README.md

 ## feature
 - derive a finite difference equation on regular or staggered grid based on a given stencil.
 - derive an interpolation formula on regular or staggered grid based on a given stencil.
+- derive an extrapolation formula on regular or staggered grid based on a given stencil.
 - calculate a formal truncation error of a finite difference equation or an interpolation formula.